rst-tu-dortmund/teb_local_planner/README.md

 ### Video

-The following video presents the features of the package and shows examples from simulation and real robot situations.
+The following video presents features of the package and shows examples from simulation and real robot situations.
 Some spoken explanations are included in the audio track of the video.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=e1Bw6JOgHME